Legrandgroup/robotframework-dhcpclientlibrary/README.rst

 Having a working Python DHCP client requires root access rights in order to bind on a specific interface.

-RobotFramework usually does not execute with root access rigths, so the library is split between two distinc processes:
+RobotFramework usually does not execute with root access rigths, so the library is split between two distinct processes:

 * `DBusControlledDhcpClient.py`: A Python DHCP client handler.
   Its primary class is DBusControlledDhcpClient